 Configuration settings for the Password Sync Service are stored in the Windows registry in HKLM\SOFTWARE\UnboundID\PasswordSync.
 Configuration values under this registry key can be modified during runtime.
-The agent automatically reloads and refresh its settings from the registry.
-Verify that the agent is working by checking the current log file, located in <server-root>\logs\password-sync-current.log.
+The agent automatically reloads and refresh its settings from the

+Chapter 4: Synchronizing with Active Directory Systems registry.
+Verify that the agent is working by checking the current log file, located in <server- root="">\logs\password-sync-current.log.</server->